mtlynch/slide-decks/content/plaintext-acccounting/_index.md

 <img src="xero-sucks.png">

-* Xero help to the user in processing transactions
+* Zero help to the user in processing transactions
+  * Is that why it's called Xero?

 ---